Introduction

 - Equal variance in tests when sample size is less than: if the sample size is less than 10 variance is assumed equal.

-- Multiple comparison correction: False Discovery Rate is by default applied to help reduce the number of false positives based on the entire table.
+- Multiple comparison correction: No correction is applied by default on exception tests.
 A check box is available if instead, you prefer to apply the correction within each span within each row.
+See How to Apply Multiple Comparison Correction to Statistical Significance Testing for more detail.

-- Multiple Comparison correction: the following corrections are available for post hoc testing: Fisher LSD, Duncan, Newman Keuls (S-N-K), Tukey HSD, False Discovery Rate (FDR), False Discovery Rate (pooled t-test), Bonferroni, Bonferroni (pooled t-test), Dunnett.
+- Multiple Comparison correction: No correction is applied by default on column comparisons.
+The following corrections are available for post hoc testing: Fisher LSD, Duncan, Newman Keuls (S-N-K), Tukey HSD, False Discovery Rate (FDR), False Discovery Rate (pooled t-test), Bonferroni, Bonferroni (pooled t-test), Dunnett.
+See How to Apply Multiple Comparison Correction to Statistical Significance Testing for more detail.

 - Overlaps: The default is to ignore the sample that overlaps between columns when respondents in columns are not mutually exclusive